-I have served as a doula for families whose births include: non-medicated, with an epidural, VBAC (vaginal birth after cesarean — commonly called a c-section), scheduled c-section, and emergency c-section.
+Over the past 6 years, I have been honored to serve as a doula for families whose births include: non-medicated, with an epidural, VBAC (vaginal birth after cesarean — commonly called a c-section), scheduled c-section, and emergency c-section.
 My clients will attest that it is just as valuable having a doula help with medicated or cesarean births as it is for non-medicated or “natural” births.

-A mid-westerner at heart with a professional background in communications, I am calm, clear, and very effective in helping laboring parents-to-be navigate their way around the unique often baffling world of the labor and delivery floor of a hospital.
+As a former mid-westerner with a professional background in communications, I am low-key, calm, clear, and very effective in helping laboring parents-to-be navigate their way around the unique often baffling world of the labor and delivery floor of a hospital.
 Good communication is critical when advocating for the kind of birth you want, and having a doula who can help advise you on how to respectfully communicate with medical staff is invaluable.